BND Hamburger Icon

 4. Best for restaurants: xtraCHEF by Toast

-Toast is a POS system designed specifically for restaurants, and it boasts a number of industry-specific capabilities.
+Toast is a POS system designed specifically for restaurants, and it boasts a number of industry-specific capabilities that have made it especially popular among small restaurant businesses.

 Toast’s inventory management software is administered by xtraCHEF, which integrates with Toast’s POS system as well as other systems.
 Toast’s xtraCHEF has very detailed inventory tracking and control, with an excellent menu analysis report, giving you recipe and food cost calculators to help you manage your profit margin and plan future menus.